rajarshigoswami/backbone-tutorial/README.md

-# backbone-tutorial

-Demo App for the backbone.js tutorial
+A better Tutorial for Backbone.js - That covers all the basics